andrenth/ocaml-swagger/README.md

 ## Usage

-Most users will probably only need to use the `Swagger.codegen` function to parse an API specification and generate the OCaml code:
+Most users will probably only need to use the `Swagger.codegen` convenience function to parse an API specification and generate the OCaml code:

 ```ocaml
 let () =